Amarjeet325/Titanic-Prections/README.md

 ## Dataset

-The dataset for this project is imported from a CSV file, "archive.zip".
+The dataset for this project is imported from a CSV file, "tested.csv".
 The dataset contains information about passengers on the Titanic, including their survival status, class (Pclass), sex (Gender), and age (Age).

 ## Libraries Used